• Home |

 Types of Guns Used in Crimes

 Crime guns, as traced by the ATF, are firearms that are recovered by local law enforcement agencies nationwide.
-Those agencies then submit trace requests to the ATF to track the original purchaser.
-From this database, we can track the calibers most used in crimes.
+Those agencies submit trace requests to the ATF to track the original purchaser.
+From this database, we can track the cartridges used most often in crimes.

-Handguns, particularly 9mm handguns, are used in more crimes than any other type of firearm.
-According to the ATF, 45% of all guns recovered in crimes in 2022 were 9mm handguns, followed by .40 caliber handguns at 10% and .22 caliber firearms at 7%.
+Handguns – particularly 9mm ones – are used in more crimes than any other type of firearm.
+According to the ATF, 45% of all guns recovered in crimes in 2022 were 9mm handguns, followed by .40 S&W handguns at 10% and .22 LR handguns at 7%.

 [Graphic Source: Firearms Trace Data: 2022]